AdamWittmann/BetterCalendar/README.md

 # BetterCalendar
-My thought of a solution to time management.
+My solution to time management.

 ##IN PROGRESS